SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-08-29-scs-training-material.md

 there are practical assignments that should be worked through by the participants, on their own or with some support by the trainers as needed.
-During the course in Nairobi, most of the assignments were actually successfully done, though
+During the course in Nairobi, most of the assignments were actually successfully done, though a few were cut short due to time constraints.

 The material is [available](https://github.com/SovereignCloudStack/scs-training/) as a collection of markdown formatted text.
 It can easily be extended,